bbc/bigscreen-player/docs/tutorials/00-getting-started.md

 window.bigscreenPlayer.playbackStrategy = 'msestrategy' // OR 'nativestrategy' OR 'basicstrategy'
 ```

 The MSEStrategy uses DASH.
 It is most likely what you want.
-More detail in the [documentation on playback strategies](<https://bbc.github.io/bigscreen-player/api/tutorial-playback-strategies.html>).
+More detail in the [documentation on playback strategies](<https://bbc.github.io/bigscreen-player/api/tutorial-01-playback-strategies.html>).
+You should also have a peek at the [documentation on settings and overrides](https://bbc.github.io/bigscreen-player/api/tutorial-02-settings-and-overrides.html)

 ### Minimal Data